Dotneteer/spectnetide/Documentation/GettingStarted/CreateFirstZxSpectrumProject.md

 ## Run the ZX Spectrum Virtual Machine

 1
 .
 Run the __ZX Spectrum IDE|ZX Spectrum Emulator__ command.
-The shows up the emulator tool window.
+The IDE shows up the emulator tool window.
 As the title of the tool window indicates, the virtual machine is momentarily stopped.

 ![The Emulator Tool Window](./Figures/EmulatorNotStarted.png)